Metabolism

 Academy Research Fellow, Turku PET Centre; Docent, Department of Clinical Medicine

-Sleep apnea caused multiorgan functional changes: unraveling the mechanisms by PET imaging
+Sleep apnea cased multiorgan functional changes: unraveling the mechanisms by PET imaging

-Our research uses positron emission tomography (PET) techniques to study the disease mechanism underlying sleep apnea-induced multiorgan functional changes, with a focus on vascular inflammation and metabolic changes in heart and brain.
-We use disease models in mice to mimic intermittent hypoxia and sleep fragmentation, and longitudinal PET imaging will be performed to monitor the progression of vascular inflammation and changes in metabolism.
-Several radiopharmaceuticals are used to visualize different biological and pathological processes.
-In addition, a clinical study will be carried out in 30 patients with sleep apnea with or without hypoxia (15 patients each group).
+This project is to use positron emission tomography (PET) techniques to study the disease mechanism underlying sleep apnea-induced multiorgan functional changes, with a focus on vascular inflammation and metabolic changes in heart and brain.
+We use disease models in mice and rats to mimic intermittent hypoxia and sleep fragmentation, and longitudinal PET imaging will be performed to monitor the progression of vascular inflammation and changes in metabolism.
+Several radiopharmaceuticals can be used to visualize different biological and pathological processes.

 Key words: